 So, where does OpenFlow come into the picture?
 As SDN started to gain more prominence it became clear that standardization was needed.
 The Open Networking Forum (ONF) was organized for the purpose of formalizing one approach for controllers talking to network elements, and that approach is OpenFlow.
 OpenFlow defines both a model for how traffic is organized into flows, and how those flows can be controlled as needed.
 This was a big step forward in realizing the benefits of SDN.
-[Editor’s Note (11/6/14): In addition to ONF, the OpenDaylight Project also aims to advance open standards and SDN adoption.
-Announced in April 2013 by the Linux Foundation, the OpenDaylight Project’s goal is to offer a functional SDN platform that gives users directly deployed SDN without the need for other components.
+In addition to ONF, the OpenDaylight Project also aims to advance open standards and SDN adoption.
+The OpenDaylight Project’s goal is to offer a functional SDN platform that gives users the ability to directly deploy SDN without the need for other components.
 In addition to this, contributors and vendors can deliver add-ons and other pieces that will offer more value to OpenDaylight.]

 NFV – Created by Service Providers

 Whereas SDN was created by researchers and data center architects, NFV was created by a consortium of service providers.
-[Editor’s Note (11/6/14): Service providers attempted to speed up deployment of new network services in order to advance their revenue and growth plans, and they found that hardware-based appliances limited their ability to achieve these goals.
+When service providers attempted to speed up the deployment of new network services in order to advance their revenue and growth plans, they found that hardware-based appliances limited their ability to achieve these goals.
 They looked to standard IT virtualization technologies and found NFV helped accelerate service innovation and provisioning.
 With this, several providers banded together and created the European Telecommunications Standards Institute (ETSI).
-The creation of ETSI resulted in the foundation of NFV’s basic requirements and architecture.]
+The creation of ETSI resulted in the foundation of NFV’s basic requirements and architecture.
 The original NFV white paper describes the problems that they are facing, along with their proposed solution:

-Network Functions Virtualisation aims to address these problems by leveraging standard IT virtualisation technology to consolidate many network equipment types onto industry standard high volume servers, switches and storage, which could be located in Datacentres, Network Nodes and in the end user premises.
-We believe Network Functions Virtualisation is applicable to any data plane packet processing and control plane function in fixed and mobile network infrastructures.
+Network Functions Virtualisation aims to address these problems by leveraging standard IT virtualization technology to consolidate many network equipment types onto industry standard high volume servers, switches and storage, which could be located in Datacentres, Network Nodes and in the end user premises.
+We believe Network Functions Virtualisation is applicable to any data plane packet processing and control plane function in fixed and mobile network infrastructures.”

-[Editor’s Note (11/6/14): ETSI continues to address NFV innovation.
-In September 2014, the Linux Foundation announced another open source reference platform — the Open Platform for NFV Project (OPNFV).
-OPNFV will work closely with ETSI and others to press for consistent implementation of open standards.]
+ETSI continues to address NFV innovation.
+The Linux Foundation offers another open source reference platform — the Open Platform for NFV Project (OPNFV).
+OPNFV works closely with ETSI and others to press for consistent implementation of open standards.

 SDN versus NFV

-As shown in Figure 1, Network Functions Virtualization is highly complementary to Software Defined Networking (SDN), but not dependent on it (or vice-versa).
-Network Functions Virtualization can be implemented without a SDN being required, although the two concepts and solutions can be combined and potentially greater value accrued.
+As shown in Figure 1, Network Functions Virtualization is highly complementary to Software-Defined Networking (SDN) but not dependent on it (or vice-versa).
+Network Functions Virtualization can be implemented without an SDN being required, although the two concepts and solutions can be combined and potentially greater value accrued.

 Figure 1.
-Network Functions Virtualisation Relationship with SDN
+Network Functions Virtualization Relationship with SDN

 Let’s look at an example of how SDN and NFV could work together.
 First, Figure 2 shows how a managed router service is implemented today, using a router at the customer site.